-After playing 19 years with the Senators, Sam Rice ends his career playing one season with the Indians.
-He will amass 2,987 career hits in his two decades as a player.
+Sam Rice, who spent the first 19 seasons with the Senators, ends his career after playing one year with the Indians.
+The 44 year-old future Hall of Famer collected 2,987 career hits during his two decades in the major leagues.

 Ten years after the integration of major league baseball, the Georgia Senate unanimously approves a bill, which prohibits blacks from playing baseball with whites except at religious gatherings.
 Less than a decade later, the Braves will move its franchise from Milwaukee to Atlanta, the state's capital.

 The Orioles buy 32-year old veteran Whitey Lockman from the Giants.
-The ‘Birds’ will trade the first baseman to the Reds in June for Walt Dropo, who also plays first base.
+Baltimore will trade the first baseman to the Reds in June for former Rookie of the Year Walt Dropo, who also plays first base.